Used Stamping Press & Punch Press Buying Guide

 Coil Handling and Feed Equipment

-- Coil reel (uncoiler) — holds the coil and pays off material at a controlled rate.
-Reel capacity is rated by coil weight (typically 2,000–20,000 lbs) and coil width (12–72 inches).
-Motorized reels with loop control are standard for production work.
+Holds the coil and pays off material at a controlled rate.
+Rated by coil weight (2,000–20,000 lbs) and width (12–72").
+Motorized reels with loop control are standard for production.

-- Straightener (leveler) — removes coil set (curvature) from the material by passing it through a series of precision rollers.
-Straighteners are critical for flatness-sensitive parts and progressive die work.
-Heavy straighteners with more rolls produce flatter material.
+Removes coil set (curvature) by passing material through precision rollers.
+Critical for flatness-sensitive parts and progressive die work.

 What to Inspect When Buying a Used Stamping Press